 Storing a long gun muzzle down helps keep excess oil out of the action, and away from the stock.
 The most logical solution to the oil-soaking problem is to avoid over-oiling your firearms in the first place, and using dry-film corrosion protectants that won’t wick into your actions and stocks.

 There are some other advantages to muzzle-down storage, however.
-Storing half of the muzzle of your long gun down can free up a lot of space inside a crowded safe, particularly if each firearm is placed inside a dedicated moisture-wicking “gun sock” (often impregnated with silicone to help mitigate corrosion).
+Storing half of your long guns muzzle-down can free up a lot of space inside a crowded safe, particularly if each firearm is placed inside a dedicated moisture-wicking “gun sock” (often impregnated with silicone to help mitigate corrosion).
 Keeping your firearms in gun socks also helps prevent handling dings and scratches when moving guns around your safe or storing them leaned up against each other.

 Additionally, muzzle-down storage keeps soft rubber/foam/leather buttpads from compressing over time, helping to maintain their effectiveness and preventing deformation.
 Just be sure the muzzle is resting on a carpeted surface or a soft rag, to prevent potential damage to the muzzle and crown, and that the firearm is secure from tipping or sliding.